 Security – To keep your site safe, I highly recommend Wordfence Security.
 You can use either the free version or opt for the premium version if you’d like better protection.
 I use the free version on all of my sites and use quality hosting, which is also important when it comes to site security.

 Caching – For optimal site performance, you should use a caching plugin which takes dynamic content and creates static HTML for it.
 This reduces server load, and helps your pages load much more quickly.
-I use the SG Optimizer plugin from SiteGround, but you have to be a customer of theirs to use it.
-Other alternatives include W3 Total Cache, WP Super Cache, and WP Rocket.
+Among the popular options are: W3 Total Cache, WP Super Cache, and WP Rocket.

 Site Backups – You should be backing up your website regularly as a precautionary measure.
 While some hosts offer automated, daily backups, you may still want to make your own backups just in case.
 I highly recommend and use BackWPup to back up my WordPress sites on a regular basis.